 #4.
 Aspen, Colorado

 The town of Aspen, Colorado is lucky to be located near four mountains that offer 335 runs over 5,000 acres (2023 hectares) of skiable terrain.
-At the same time, luxury restaurants both on and off the mountain will perfectly compliment your ski experience.
+At the same time, luxury restaurants both on and off the mountain will perfectly complement your ski experience.
 Aspen is unique in the sense of becoming a high-end shopper’s dream, having high-end designer brands such as Gucci, Prada, and Georgia Brown in a town of fewer than 8,000 people.
 It is for all of these reasons that it makes sense that real estate is so expensive, with Red Mountain beside the town being nicknamed Billionaire Mountain.

 #3.
 Kitzbühel, Austria